-Should you buy the 13-inch or 15-inch MacBook Pro?
+13-inch vs. 15-inch MacBook Pro: Which is best for you?

 The graphics processing unit (GPU) handles rendering and pushing the pixels.
 That includes everything from the macOS interface to photo and video editors to video games.
 The more powerful the GPU, the more pixels it can render and push, and the smoother and better the animations, apps, and the more realistic 3D you'll get.

-MacBook Pro 2016 has Intel Iris Graphics 540 for the 13-inch version without Touch Bar and Intel Iris Graphics 550 for the 13-inch version with Touch Bar.
-The 15-inch version has both Intel HD Graphics 530 for low power and discreet graphics for high performance.

-There are options for Radeon Pro 450 with 2GB of GDDR5 or 460 with 4GB of GDDR5 on the 13-inch model, or Radeon Pro 455 with 2GB of GDDR5 or Radeon Pro 460 with 4GB of GDDR5 on the 15-inch model.
+The 13-inch has integrated graphics: Intel Iris Plus Graphics 655.
+The 15-inch, discreet graphics: Radeon Pro 555X or Radeon Pro 560X .

-- If you graphics needs are casual at best, the 13-inch MacBook Pro can save you some cach.
+- If your graphics needs are casual at best, the 13-inch MacBook Pro can save you some cash.

 - If you want the biggest graphics boost you can get, you want the 15-inch MacBook Pro.